Prometheus vs Grafana - A Comparative Guide to Key Differences

 Prometheus and Grafana, each excel in their own domains.
 Prometheus is robust for time-series data collection and alerting, with strong scalability.
 Grafana, on the other hand, shines in visualization, offering customizable dashboards and extensive plugin support.

-If your main objective is to collect metrics, go with Prometheus.
+If your main objective is to collect, store, and analyze time-series data choose Prometheus.
 On the other hand, if your focus is on visualization, choose Grafana.
 Knowing their differences is key to selecting the right tool for your monitoring and visualization requirements.

 An alternative to Prometheus and Grafana